top of page

-When the Ocean Hills team speak to people who have “fallen off the wagon”, or gone back to drinking after a period of sobriety, invariably there are a few things that they report.
+When the Ocean Hills Rehab team speak to people who have “fallen off the wagon”, or gone back to drinking after a period of sobriety, invariably there is a common theme to conversation.

 “I got busy with ….”.
 Fill in the blanks with work, kids, or a project.